Linguistics and Human Brain: A Perspective of Computational Neuroscience: Computational Neuroscience Methods for Linguistics

-\item[ii.]
-Language Models \& Word Embeddings: The same sentences are processed by a pre-trained LLM.
-Words are first converted into embeddings, transforming discrete tokens into continuous representations.
-These embeddings pass through multiple Transformer layers, where increasingly abstract linguistic features are extracted.
-Lower layers typically encode local lexical and syntactic information, whereas deeper layers tend to reflect more global semantic structure.
-For each sentence, activation vectors at different layers—often taken at the final token position—are extracted as candidate computational representations.
-Each layer thus provides a hypothesis about how sentence information may be encoded computationally.
+\item[ii.] \textbf{Computational representation:} The same sentences are processed by a pre-trained LLM.
+Words are converted into embeddings and passed through multiple Transformer layers, yielding representations at different levels of abstraction.
+Lower layers typically emphasize lexical and syntactic information, whereas deeper layers tend to capture broader semantic structure.
+Activation vectors extracted from different layers serve as candidate computational representations.